Johan Lundgren (businessman): EasyJet

-Lundgren supposedly became the CEO of EasyJet on 1 December 2017, replacing Carolyn McCall.
+Lundgren became the CEO of EasyJet on 1 December 2017, replacing Carolyn McCall.
 One of his first duties was to hire a chief data officer.
 He also hired a former colleague from TUI to create a hotel and loyalty scheme to grow bookings through easyJet's online websites.
 Another one of his first moves was EasyJet's take over of Air Berlin.
 Regarding his rumored annual pay of £740,000, it is believed he asked the board that it be reduced to £706,000, his predecessor's last salary.
 In September 2018, he suggested there should be a law to favour more women pilots in the industry.

-In June 2018, he announced that EasyJet would be using electric planes within 10 years.

 In July 2018, he reiterated easyJet's interest in acquiring a controlling stake in Alitalia.
-In April 2019, he inaugurated easyJet's new base in Nantes.

 In May 2019, he faced criticism for raising the price of the ticket to Madrid to £1,500 after two British teams were qualified for the finals of the 2018–19 UEFA Champions League.

-Personal life

-Lundgren is married to Maria, and has boy and girl twins.
-He has one house in London, and another in the Balearic Islands.
-In 2009 he gave a kidney to his brother Per Lundgren, a musician, by kidney transplantation.